Skip to main content

 847-010-0073, 847-010-0070: Clarifies a reporting timeframe, updates NCCAOM code of ethics, and amends definition of unprofessional conduct.

-The proposed rule amendment: (1) Clarifies that a licensee and health care facility must report a voluntary withdrawal from practice, resignation, or limitation of privileges while the licensee is under investigation within 30 calendar days.
+The rule amendment: (1) Clarifies that a licensee and health care facility must report a voluntary withdrawal from practice, resignation, or limitation of privileges while the licensee is under investigation within 30 calendar days.
 The 30-day requirement aligns with the ORS 677.172(1) requirement that all licensees notify the Board of any practice address changes within 30 days.
 (2) Updates the National Certification Commission for Acupuncture and Oriental Medicine’s (NCCAOM) code of ethics to the 2023 version.
 (3) Updates the definition of “unprofessional conduct” to include within the practice of acupuncture the failure to meet the standard of care.
 (4) Updates the definition of “unprofessional conduct” to include discrimination in the practice of medicine, podiatry, and acupuncture, which would make discrimination a ground for discipline.
+The amendment is an action item in the Board’s Diversity, Equity, and Inclusion Action Plan.
 (5) Updates an outdated “Board of Medical Examiners” reference in OAR 847-010-0070.

 847-010-0051: Increasing maximum registration period for postgraduate Limited License.

-The proposed rule amendments increase the maximum registration period for a postgraduate limited license from one year to up to five years, not to exceed a postgraduate trainee’s enrollment in the postgraduate program.
-Currently, postgraduate physicians are granted a 12- or 13-month limited license that must be reapplied for each additional year of training.
-Reapplying each year creates redundant work for postgraduates, Graduate Medical Education (GME) programs, and OMB staff.
-The proposed rulemaking would allow a postgraduate physician to select the number of years for the limited license, up to five years and not to exceed their postgraduate training program’s period.
+The rule amendments increase the maximum registration period for a postgraduate limited license from one year to up to five years, not to exceed a postgraduate trainee’s enrollment in the postgraduate program.
 Most GME programs in Oregon are 3-4 years.
 If a postgraduate physician needed additional years, they could reapply.
-The current postgraduate limited license fee of $185 per year would remain the same; however, the annual registration fee would be paid up front when the license is issued rather than annually with each reapplication.
+The current postgraduate limited license fee of $185 per year remains the same; however, the annual registration fee will be paid up front when the license is issued rather than annually with each reapplication.
 For postgraduate physicians who wish to continue utilizing the current annual application for a one-year limited license, nothing in the rule would prevent them from doing so.